Our School App Stay connected on the go...

 The personal development, behaviour and welfare of every individual pupil is at the heart of the VIPs at Holborough Lakes curriculum.
 Read this page to find out more information about how we teach our children to be happy, healthy and safe.

 At the core of our learning ethos is the idea that we are teaching our children to be the mathematicians, scientists, writers, historians, geographers, designers, artists and musicians of the future.
 We aim for our children to have the skills to be independent, motivated and engaged learners with a deep understanding of their subjects.
 We actively ask our children 'what does good learning look like?' and encourage them to take ownership of their own learning journey.

 We build strong relationships between home and school, beginning with the home/school agreement that all parents/carers sign.
 We also hold regular curriculum information evenings and information sessions for parents and carers so that they have a good understanding of how their children learn at school and the values we uphold.

 We aim for all our pupils to have a positive attitude to learning and to be proud of their achievements both in school and out of school.
 Every Monday morning we have a whole school Celebration Assembly that the children and teachers love.
 The Celebration Assembly gives us all a chance to share the fantastic learning that goes on in our classrooms and to celebrate individual achievements.

 Each Monday, we celebrate:

 Star of the Week: A child from each class is presented with a certificate to recognise their exceptional attitude to their learning and the way they act upon our school values.

 All the children who are celebrated in the Celebration Assembly are also mentioned in the school newsletter as well as on their class website.

-Any children who demonstrate particularly outstanding academic effort and achievement during class are sent to share their work with the Headteacher or Assistant Head Teachers.
+Any children who demonstrate particularly outstanding academic effort and achievement during class are sent to share their work with the Headteacher.
 They receive recognition and a special sticker.